Ceylon Defence Force: Units of the Ceylon Defence Force

-Personal
+Personnel

 Its commissioned officers received their commission from the Governor, instead of the British Monarch which was the case in the British Army.
-Since the force was a volunteer force, its personal were made up of exclusively of the upper and middle class of the island who could spare the free time.
+Since the force was a volunteer force, its personnel were made up of exclusively of the upper and middle class of the island who could spare the free time.
 Much of the officer carder was made up of Europeans, Burghers and a smaller extent from the Sinhalese, Tamils and Moor communities.
 A few Europeans had served with the British Army, vast majority were planters, landowners and professionals such as lawyers, doctors engineers and civil servants.
 Oxbridge graduates could easily gain a commission.
 Officer training was limited with, much of the training and activity were planned on weekends and at the annual training camp and exercise that took place in Diyatalawa.
 Infantry companies were formed in cities and towns with local volunteers.

 Recruitment

 Recruitment took place at regiment and unit level, with the commanding officer of the regiment deciding on both the officer and other ranks recruited into their respective units, following an application and an interview by a recruitment board.
 This meant that regiments retained exclusiveness such as the Ceylon Mounted Rifles and the Ceylon Planters Rifle Corps which was limited to Europeans and not opened to native Ceylonese.